gauthamchandra/learning-scala-from-js/functions.md

 sayHello()  // invoking function.
 Returns "()" aka.
 "Unit" type. sayHello    // also invoking function and the same result as the above statement!
+            // This only works because its a function with 0 arguments.
 ```

 ## Functions within Functions